Human impacts on African wildlife

 Zoos Victoria partners with the Melako Conservancy to support community-run programs that aim to help people live in balance with wildlife through local development and sustainable use of natural resources.
 Activities include:

-- a soccer program which encourages sustainable cultural expression over conflict-driven activities for warriors, thus reducing threats to local wildlife
+- Kicking Goals for Wildlife campaign to establish a soccer program which encourages sustainable cultural expression over conflict-driven activities for warriors, thus reducing threats to local wildlife.

 We expect one indicator of our program's success to be an increase in the abundance of wildlife and a decrease in their vigilance and flight distance towards people.